sararita28/Algorithms/Data Structures/Trees & Graphs/Graphs/Graphs.md

   <li>If you are asked to implement BFS, the key thing to remember is the use of the queue. </li>
   <li>DFS uses a stack while BFS uses a queue.</li>
   <li>It's very common to use Hash maps in graph problems.</li>
+  <li>One way to verify if a graph doesn't contain directed cycles is by using Tarjan's algorithm</li>
   </ul>